-Manual Handling and WHS Legislative Framework
+WHS Legislative Framework Overview

-Australian occupational health and safety laws (ultimately a State and Territory responsibility) seek to prevent workplace injury, disease and death; compensate workers who suffer work-related injury (or their dependents in the case of death); and rehabilitate workers suffering occupational injuries or disease.
-The primary focus of the work health and safety (WHS) framework in Australia is to foster safe and healthy work environments and safe work systems.
+Australian occupational health and safety laws (ultimately a State and Territory responsibility) is a legislative framework that seeks to prevent workplace injury, disease and death; compensate workers who suffer work-related injury (or their dependents in the case of death); and rehabilitate workers suffering occupational injuries or disease.

 In Australia the WHS Legislative Framework is comprised of the following elements;

 Acts give a general overview of how to make workplaces safe and healthy.
 They outline your legal responsibilities and duties as an employer and business owner.
 The Work Health Safety Act was passed into law by the Commonwealth, State and Territory governments except Victoria and Western Australia.
-The current version, dated 21 March 2016, incorporates all previous amendments.
-The objective is to harmonise workplace health and safety law as much as possible throughout Australia.

 Regulations set out the standards you need to meet for specific hazards and risks, such as manual handling.
 They also set out the licenses you need for specific activities, the records you need to keep, and the reports you need to make.
 Some of the topics covered by regulations include consultation in the workplace, specific and general hazards, first aid and emergencies, the working environment and facilities and instruction and training.